second-state/lity/docs/types.rst

 Conversions between Literals and Fixed Point Types
 ``````````````````````````````````````````````````

+Decimal literals can be converted to the target fixed point type
+only if it fits into ``N`` bits.

+Implcit Conversion
+''''''''''''''''''

 Decimal literals can be converted to fixed point types
 implicitly if no :ref:`truncation <types-fixed-point-numbers-truncations>`
 occurred.